 The National Ocean and Atmospheric Administration‘s Space Weather Prediction Center monitors Earth’s upper atmosphere for possible hazardous solar flares and coronal mass ejections, or large releases of matter and electromagnetic radiation.

-These outbursts are occasionally directed toward Earth, creating large disturbances called solar storms in our magnetic field and upper atmosphere.
+These outbursts, known as a solar storm, are occasionally directed toward Earth, creating large disturbances in our magnetic field and upper atmosphere.
 Such events can have a major or even catastrophic impact on the performance and reliability of technological systems in space and on Earth, and can even endanger human health, according to NOAA.

 The History of Space Situational Awareness Tech

 In collaboration with the European Space Agency, NASA operates the Solar and Heliospheric Observatory.
 SOHO’s instruments monitor the sun, from its deep core to its outer corona.
-Continuously imaging the solar corona is critical to space weather forecasting, as it provides advance warning of solar storms.
+Continuously imaging the solar corona is critical to forecasting, as it provides advance warning of a solar storm.

 In 2006, NASA launched the Solar Terrestrial Relations Observatory spacecraft.
-STEREO employs 3-D vision and advanced stereoscopic imaging to observe the sun and determine how quickly space weather phenomena are moving.
+STEREO employs 3-D vision and advanced stereoscopic imaging to observe the sun and determine how quickly phenomena are moving.

 NASA’s Living With a Star program manages various space weather missions.
 In 2010, NASA launched the first LWS mission, the Solar Dynamics Observatory, to study the sun’s magnetic field.
 In 2012, NASA launched the Van Allen Probes to monitor the Van Allen radiation belts that surround Earth.
 The more we understand about the belts, the easier it will be to predict future storms.
-Future LWS missions include the Space Environment Testbed, set for launch in April 2018, with the goal of improving spacecraft hardware performance in the space radiation environment.
+Future LWS missions include the Space Environment Testbed, launched in 2019, with the goal of improving spacecraft hardware performance in the space radiation environment.

-In addition to NASA, many organizations across the planet contribute to space weather situational awareness and the space weather knowledge database, according to NOAA.
+In addition to NASA, many organizations across the planet contribute to space weather situational awareness and knowledge database, according to NOAA.
 The European Space Agency’s Space Situational Awareness program includes extensive space weather monitoring, for example.